Armed with a doctoral degree in Engineering, I am working at the interface of micro- and nano-technology.

 My main research interest lies in developing technologies targeted towards cheap, portable and reliable solutions, which can be used in developing economies for health monitoring.
 This can be done using lab-on-chips type devices to provide real time quantitative measurements.

-Until recently, I had been working in the Exploratory Devices team at the IBM TJ Watson Research Center (NY, USA) as a Research Scientist.
+Before this, I had been working in the Exploratory Devices team at the IBM TJ Watson Research Center (NY, USA) as a Research Scientist.
 Here, my work here was focused on the integration of semiconductor devices with micro and nanofluidic components to enable protein detection and characterization.

 I completed my doctoral studies in 2011 and M.S in 2007 from The University of Akron (Ohio, US) at the Department of Mechanical Engineering.
 Here my research was towards developing microfluidic sensors and actuators under the guidance of Dr. Jiang Zhe.